Numerical and analytical results for geometric measure of coherence and geometric measure of entanglement: Results

-by using Eqs. $(\ref{f1})$, $(\ref{f4})$, $(\ref{f31})$ and $(\ref{f30})$, and it is equal to its corresponding upper bound which is the right hand side of the inequality (\ref{f7}).
+This analytical result is equal to its corresponding upper bound which is the right hand side of the inequality (\ref{f7}).
 When $2\leq d \leq 20$, we calculate their analytical and numerical results as well as maximum deviation between them.
 For $d=3$ the corresponding graph is drawn and the rest have the similar phenomena like it.
-In Fig. \ref{fig1}, $C_{g}(\rho)$ and its upper bound coincide for $d=3$, and the maximum deviation between them is $1.51\times 10^{-9}$.
-In Fig. \ref{fig4}, the maximum deviation between the numerical and analytical results is about $10^{-9}$ orders of magnitude.
+In Fig. \ref{fig2}, $C_{g}(\rho)$ and its upper bound coincide for $d=3$, and the maximum deviation between them is $1.51\times 10^{-9}$.
+In Fig. \ref{fig3}, the maximum deviation between the numerical and analytical results is about $10^{-9}$ orders of magnitude.
 Although the average time $\overset{\sim}{t} (s)$ of each operation increases exponentially, it is within an acceptable range in the low dimensional case.